Table of Contents Show

 SimpliSafe Security System

-- Ready to protect right out of the box.
-Just plug in the base station, place your sensors, and start protecting your home...
+- Simple to set up.
+Seriously secure - Get ready to protect right out of the box.
+Just plug in the base station, place...

 This well-known home security system works great as an RV security system.
 SimpliSafe’s 8-piece wireless system offers optional professional monitoring with no contract needed.
 However, It does require an internet connection.
 You can easily install this product without tools.
 The system will pair with up to 100 sensors.